vogelito/glacierprotocol/_docs/setup/non-quarantined-hardware.md

   based on the popular Glacier Protocol
 ---

+Each signatory will need to do the following:

 1. Select two (2) computers which will be used as "Setup Computers" to set up USB drives.